antondc/urligram-frontend/README.md

 ### Cookies

+- Cookies are accesssed from backend only thanks to HttpOnly

--The cookies dependencies are:
+- The cookies dependencies are:

   - cookie-parser: https://github.com/expressjs/cookie-parser, official parser to access cookies on express

 - Cookies are set with following steps: